RishabhDev01/YantraBhashi/README.md

 ### Instructor
 1.  **Dashboard View**: Access a centralized dashboard listing all submissions from every student.
 2.  **Review Submissions**: Select any submission to view the student's code and the original validation output.
-3.  **Provide Feedback**: Write and save comments or grades for each submission, which then become visible to the corresponding student.
+3.  **Provide Feedback**: Write and save comments for each submission, which then become visible to the corresponding student.

 ---